nimakha/humanhash/README.md

 The HumanHash algorithm was originally conceived and implemented as [All Hands Active](http://allhandsactive.com/), the first hackerspace in Ann Arbor, MI, was working on ratifying its first bylaws, around January 2011.
-HumanHash was used as a mechanism to for generating unambiguous, deterministic codenames for revisions of the bylaws.
+HumanHash was used as a mechanism for generating unambiguous, deterministic codenames for revisions of the bylaws.
 See example usage on [AHA's mailing list](http://goo.gl/CVF1F).